Brands and corporate mergers — F15 Fighter vs. the 787 Dreamliner

 Two global brands, both looking to shore-up the weakest parts of their business.
 Two diametrically opposed corporate cultures.
 Two distinct brands and one ill-fated corporate merger.

 Their preferred customers were military men around the world, all cut from the same, heavily starched cloth.
-And when you sell to the same, homogeneous group of bureaucrats for a long time, you begin to look, and act, a lot like your customers.
+And when you sell to the same, homogeneous group of bureaucrats for a long time, you begin to look and act a lot like your customers.

 At Boeing the culture revolved around two words: Safety and efficiency.
 The imperative in Boing’s Seattle headquarters was just the opposite of McDonald Douglass… kill no one.
+Get people safely and comfortably to their destination and, of course, help the airlines make a lot of money.

-Boeing just wants to get people safely and comfortably to their destination.
-And, of course, help the airlines make a lot of money.
 Boeing’s customers were airline industry execs, not DOD officials or foreign generals.
-B to B sales are a lot different than government contracts.
+B-to-B sales are a lot different than government contracts.

+The two cultures were sure to clash.
 And as Peter Drucker famously said, “culture eats strategy for breakfast.”

 “There’s always going to be one executive who ends up taking the pivotal lead in the new, merged company.
 And that person came from McDonald.
 So he was naturally more inclined toward the military side of things.
 It’s like having two kids you don’t give equal attention to… Eventually they start fighting.
 Then if you take the allowance from one of them, you got some real problems.
 Eventually, both kids will suffer,” the exec told me.